-	I hope the drag created by that hat didn’t slow down Ava-Lee too much.
+I hope the drag created by that hat didn’t slow her down too much.

-	Mrs King is in suspense wondering if Lauren will ever achieve lift-off.
+Mrs King is in suspense wondering if they will ever achieve lift-off.

-	Add an inspirational quote and Ciaran could be posing for a sport-drink commercial.
+Add an inspirational quote and here’s a pose for a sport-drink commercial.

 The girls learn there is only one ice-block left.

-	I blacked out soon after this photo of Olivia’s discus throw.
+I blacked out soon after this photo of the discus throw.

-	Barely had I recovered before I was clocked by Yolanda’s throw.
+Barely had I recovered before I was clocked again by this throw.

 We’ve got our still-life Art on display in the classroom.
 Still-life could only describe the art of the students, not them personally!

 The Reaper and the Reptile

 Is that a broom, or a really hairy belly button?